Azure/Industrial-IoT/README.md

                     // Name allows you to use a shorter string as property name in the JSON message
                     // sent by publisher.
 By default the property name is unchanged and will be
                     // here 'EndpointUrl'.
-                    // The 'Name' property could only be set in the 'Defaults' object to ensure
+                    // The 'Name' property can only be set in the 'Defaults' object to ensure
                     // all messages from publisher sent to IoTHub have a similar layout.
                     "Name": "EndpointUrl"